Strauss–Howe generational theory: Reception and impact

-In response to criticism that they stereotype or generalize all members of a generation, the authors have said, "We've never tried to say that any individual generation is going to be monochromatic.
+In response to criticism that they stereotype or generalize all members of a generation, or do not take into account factors such as class, race, and sex, the authors have said, "We've never tried to say that any individual generation is going to be monochromatic.
 It'll obviously include all kinds of people.
 But as you look at generations as social units, we consider it to be at least as powerful and, in our view, far more powerful than other social groupings such as economic class, race, sex, religion, and political parties."
+Neil Howe said that most historians "prefer to tell history as a seamless row of 55-year-old leaders who always tend to think and behave the same way," but argued "they don't and they never have."
+Howe contrasted the confidence of G.I.
+Generation leaders such as John F. Kennedy and Lyndon B. Johnson with "the indecision" and "lack of sure-footedness" among Congress's Boomer leaders as an indicator that "you're dealing with powerful generational forces at work that explain why one generation of war veterans, war heroes, and another generation which came of age in very different circumstances tend to have very different instincts about acting in the world."